mohanteja1/VizagPortTrust/README.md

 # VizagPortTrust
-ANDROID APP DONE DURING SUMMER INTERNSHIP
+ANDROID APP DONE DURING SUMMER INTERNSHIP IN MY 3-2

 This App displays the machinery status in vishakapatnam port on real time data either input by POs in shift through this app  or through website by admin on request.